-With over 1,000 student organizations, Ohio State provides a wide range of opportunities for students to get involved.
-Student organizations have a significant impact in providing effective learning environments for students, preparing them to live in a multicultural society and work in a global community.
+With over 1,000 student organizations, OSU provides a wide range of opportunities to get involved.
+Student organizations have a significant impact in providing effective learning environments, preparing you to live in a multicultural society and work in a global community.

 College and Department Student Organizations

-Students are encouraged to take part in one or more of the college's many student organizations or committees.
+Students are encouraged to take part in one or more of the college's many student organizations.
 Through involvement, students develop both personally and professionally and become acquainted with students and faculty who have common interests and backgrounds.

 HCS Student Organizations